NEW: The missing man's brother says the family are "praying hard"

-Yeshiva student Aaron Sofer, 23, was reported missing Friday by a friend who was hiking with him in the Jerusalem Forest, Israeli Police spokesman Micky Rosenfeld told CNN.
+Aaron Sofer was reported missing on Friday by a friend who he was hiking with in the Jerusalem Forest, Israeli Police spokesman Micky Rosenfeld told CNN.

 “We are looking in a number of directions,” Rosenfeld said.
 “It is not clear if the disappearance was personal [or a] kidnapping.
 It’s not clear at all.”